BradyBrooks/bradybrooks.github.io/_projects/Final Project.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/unnatural.json" style="width: 100%"></vegachart>

-## Description 2
+## Description

-#### Design Choices

-In this chart, I am visualizing the statics of the square footage of each building based on the type of building.
-To do this, I used a bar chart so the end user can compare the statistics between types of buildings.
-When creating the visualization I encoded the "Usage Description" to a Nominal and the statistics to Quantitative.
-I also added an interactive dropdown menu that allows the user to select which statistic they would like to look at.
-The chart consists of 6 unique statistics and plots the user can pick from and the building types are uniquely colored bars.
-The statistic options I made available are mean, min, 25%, 50%, 75%, and max.
-When one is selected that plot is the only one that shows up.
-This way the user can easily visualize the building types and their statistics side by side.

-#### Data Transformation Discussion

-There were many data transformations that I performed on this dataset.
-For starters, I made every instance that was 0 of Square Footage equal to null.
-Afterwards, I grouped by Unique Description and Square Footage so I could grab each building type's statistics.
-Finally, I "melted" the dataframe and made it so each row contained a building type, one of the respective statistics, and its stat value.
+#In this chart, I am visualizing the breakdown of unnatural deaths in the US by demographics using a bar and tick plot.
+This plot is interactive as it allows the user to select either "Male" or "Female" to display its respective plot.
+The bars in this plot resemble the average number of unnatural deaths per year represented by hundreds, seperated by both gender and age group.
+The tick in this plot resemebles the average number of drug related deaths per year, also seperated by both gender and age group.
+This allows us to make a comparison between the number of drug related deaths to total unnatural deaths per year.

+This chart was created by myself using a merged version of Dataset 1, Dataset 2 and Altair in the python notebook listed at the bottom of this page.

 <!-- these are written in a combo of html and liquid -->